arduino-libraries/ArduinoBLE/docs/api.md

 ### `scanForAddress()`

-Start scanning for BLE devices that are advertising with a particular (Bluetooth) address.
+Start scanning for Bluetooth® Low Energy devices that are advertising with a particular (Bluetooth®) address.

 #### Syntax